SAP-samples/xsa-cap-migration-using-basextn/README.md

 </p>

 ## Step-5: Post Migration Changes
-Once the project is created, there are some adjustments we need to make manually as these are not currently handled by the Assistant.
+Once the project is created, there are some adjustments we need to make manually as these are not currently handled by the SAP HANA Application Migration Assistant.
  1. For the hana-shine-xsa project, make the following changes:
     - A folder named `unsupported_feature` has been created by the extension to contain file extensions that are not supported in SAP HANA Cloud.
 Delete this unsupported_feature folder from `core-db/src/data` folder.
 For more information on the unsupported features, please refer to this [link](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/design-time-content-compatibility).
     - Delete `synonyms/sys_rt.hdbsynonym` from `core-db/src` folder.